 What Revenue Actually Wants You to Keep

-Revenue expects you to keep records for at least six years:
+Revenue expects you to hold onto records for at least six years:

 - Purchase invoices and receipts for all business expenses